Fiona Pardington: Career, themes and style

 Early in her career, Pardington worked from a feminist viewpoint to explore themes of love and sex, the representation and perception of the body, and the construction of gender and identity.
 She specialised in 'pure' or analogue darkroom techniques, most notably hand printing and toning.

 In the 1980s, borrowing from early, highly romanticized pictorialist photography, Pardington challenged the social construction of the eternal feminine by making theatrical photographs of the female nude.

-In 1990 Pardington won the prestigious Moet et Chandon New Zealand Art Foundation Fellowship.
+In 1990, Pardington won the Moet et Chandon New Zealand Art Foundation Fellowship.
 She won the Visa Gold Art Award in 1991 for Soft Target, a work framed with beaten, studded copper and gold-painted wood, that is encrusted with contradictory religious images and texts.

 Pardington was the recipient of the Frances Hodgkins Fellowship at the University of Otago in both 1996 and 1997.
 In 1997 Pardington won the Visa Gold Art Award for a second time with Taniwha, 1996, a close up of a bar of soap, a colonial relic with an appropriated Māori name.

-In 2001 Pardington was the Auckland Unitec Institute of Technology Artist in Residence and began a body of work examining extant collections of cultural objects or taonga (treasures) in New Zealand's museums.
+In 2001, Pardington was the Auckland Unitec Institute of Technology Artist in Residence and began a body of work examining extant collections of cultural objects or taonga (treasures) in New Zealand's museums.

-In 2005 the New Zealand Government gifted the Quai Branly Suite of Nine Hei tiki to the people of France.
+In 2005, the New Zealand Government gifted the Quai Branly Suite of Nine Hei tiki to the people of France.
 Pardington is one of two Māori artists represented by the Musee du Quai Branly.

-In 2006 Pardington was the Ngāi Tahu artist in residence at the Otago Polytechnic, during which time she studied and photographed nests from the Otago Museum collection.
+In 2006, Pardington was the Ngāi Tahu artist in residence at the Otago Polytechnic, during which time she studied and photographed nests from the Otago Museum collection.